-The second step to becoming a board certified Oral and Maxillofacial Surgeon is taking the Oral Certifying Examination.
-Once a Candidate has successfully completed his or her Qualifying Examination, he or she is eligible to begin their application for the Oral Certifying Examination (OCE).
-The OCE is an oral based examination designed to test a Board candidate’s clinically applicable knowledge and judgment.
-The examination will no longer be made up of four, fifty-minute sections.
-Moving forward, the examination will consist of three sections each with four twelve-minute cases for a total exam time of 144 minutes.
+The second step to becoming a board certified Oral and Maxillofacial Surgeon is taking the Oral Certifying Examination (OCE).
+Once a Candidate has successfully completed their Qualifying Examination (QE), they are eligible to begin their application for the OCE.
+The OCE is an oral-based examination designed to test a Board Candidate’s clinically applicable knowledge and judgment.
+The examination consists of three sections each with four twelve-minute cases for a total exam time of 144 minutes.

-A Candidate has three consecutive years following successful completion of the Qualifying Examination in which he or she can take and pass the Oral Certifying Examination.
-The ABOMS Administrative Office must receive the completed Oral Certification Examination application by a specified deadline.
-A Candidate who does not take and pass the Oral Certifying Examination within the three-year period must re-apply for Board certification.
-Individuals who are required to re-apply will regain “Candidate” status upon successfully completing the Qualifying Examination.
+A Candidate has three consecutive years following successful completion of the QE in which they can take and pass the OCE.
+The ABOMS administrative office must receive the completed OCE application by a specified deadline.
+A Candidate who does not take and pass the OCE within the three-year period must re-apply for Board certification.
+Individuals who are required to re-apply will regain “Candidate” status upon successfully completing the QE.

 If you require special accommodations, review the ABOMS policy.

-If you have any questions about seeking Certification, please contact the administrative office at (312) 642-0070.
+If you have any questions about seeking Certification, please contact the administrative office at email@example.com or (312) 642-0070.